hydrodynamicstability/Invitation-to-Hydrodynamics/histphysics.md

 ### Einstein's folly

 Using a fallacious argument based on the Venturi effect, Albert Einstein (1879-1955) proposed a "cat's back" airfoil design in 1916 that failed miserably when tested by a Berlin aircraft company.
 The test pilot, Paul Ehrhardt, survived, but years later, a few months before Einstein died, he told Ehrhardt "I have often been ashamed of my folly of those days."
 (A second test pilot, Otto Reichert, crashed but also survived.)
-"Einstein's folly" is discussed by Bloor (2011, pp. 296-302) and Calaprice et al. (2015, p.
+"Einstein's folly" is discussed by Bloor (2011, pp. 296-302), Illy (2012), and Calaprice et al. (2015, p.
 297).
 Bloor writes that "Einstein had little knowledge of current developments in the field of aerodynamics.
 This episode is a salutory reminder of the difference between fundamental physics and technical mechanics.
 Eminence in the former does not guarantee competence in the latter."

 - A. Einstein, 1916:  Elementare theorie der wasserwellen und des fluges.  *Die Naturwissenschaften*, 4:  509-510.